jthiller/CodePath-iOS-for-Designers/Project 5 - TumblrApp/README.md

     * :white_check_mark: Tab bar should be implemented as a view with 5 buttons.
     * :white_check_mark: Implement the 4 tabs (Home, Search, Account, and Trending) as scrollviews that contain screenshots.
     * :white_check_mark: When not on the search tab, the explore popover should appear and bounce.
-    * :white_large_mark: Tapping "Log in" from the Home page should show the login form.
+    * :white_large_square: Tapping "Log in" from the Home page should show the login form.
     * :white_check_mark: Compose button should show the various post buttons without animation.
     * :white_check_mark: *Optional*: Try to imitate the animation effect of the real app.
     * :white_check_mark: *Optional*: Show the Tumblr loading graphic before showing the trending screen.
 Assets for the loading graphic are included.